Skip navigation

 About

-Gavin’s writings include Gold, Dollars, and Power: The Politics of International Monetary Relations, 1958-1971 (University of North Carolina Press); Nuclear Statecraft: History and Strategy in America’s Atomic Age (Cornell University Press) and Nuclear Weapons and American Grand Strategy (Brookings Institution Press), which was named a 2020 Choice Outstanding Academic Title.
-His latest book, The Taming of Scarcity and the Problems of Plenty: Rethinking International Relations and American Grand Strategy in a New Era was published in the Adelphi series for the International Institute for Strategic Studies.
-Thinking Historically – A Guide to Statecraft and Strategy, will be published by Yale University Press, 2025.
+Gavin’s writings include Gold, Dollars, and Power: The Politics of International Monetary Relations; 1958-1971, Nuclear Statecraft: History and Strategy in America’s Atomic Age; and Nuclear Weapons and American Grand Strategy (Brookings Institution Press), which was named a 2020 Choice Outstanding Academic Title.
+His IISS-Adelphi book, The Taming of Scarcity and the Problems of Plenty: Rethinking International Relations and American Grand Strategy in a New Era was published in 2024.
+Gavin’s most recent books, Thinking Historically – A Guide to Statecraft and Strategy and Wonder and Worry: Contemporary History in an Age of Uncertainty were published in 2025.

 Expertise